kirtanmodi/wally-new/AI_README.md

 **Key Selectors**:
 Each slice contains selectors for retrieving state in components.
 The most commonly used selectors include:
 - `selectIsAuthenticated`: Check if user is logged in
+- `selectIsFirstTimeUser`: Check if user is new to the app
+- `selectOnboarded`: Check if user has completed onboarding
 - `selectCategories`: Get all expense categories
 - `selectExpenses`: Get all expenses
 - `selectBudgetRule`: Get the current budget rule
+- `selectMonthlyIncome`: Get user's monthly income

 ## Screens and Navigation

 ### Main Screens:

-1. **Welcome Screen**: First-time user onboarding
-2. **Authentication Screens**:
+1. **Authentication Screens**:
-   - Login
-   - Register
-   - Forgot Password
+   - Login: OAuth authentication with Google via Clerk

+2. **Onboarding Screens** (5-step flow for new users):
+   - Step 1: Welcome & Introduction with 50/30/20 rule explanation
+   - Step 2: Monthly Income Setup with currency selection
+   - Step 3: Budget Allocation with interactive customization
+   - Step 4: Category Customization with add/remove functionality
+   - Step 5: Setup Complete with summary and next steps

 3. **Main Tab Screens**:
-   - Home: Dashboard with budget overview
+   - Overview: Dashboard with budget overview and quick actions
-   - Expenses: Expense tracking and management
+   - Analytics: Expense tracking and financial insights
-   - Budget: Budget settings and analysis
-   - Profile: User profile and settings
+   - Profile: User profile and financial summary
+   - Settings: App preferences and budget configuration

 4. **Modal Screens**:
    - Add Expense: Form to add new expenses
    - Edit Expense: Form to edit existing expenses
    - Notifications: App notifications
    - Privacy: Privacy settings
+   - Theme Demo: Theme system showcase

 5. **Detail Screens**:
-   - Needs Detail: Detailed view of "Needs" expenses
+   - Needs Detail: Detailed view of "Needs" expenses and management
-   - Wants Detail: Detailed view of "Wants" expenses
+   - Savings Detail: Detailed view of "Savings" goals and tracking
-   - Savings Detail: Detailed view of "Savings" and goals
+   - Wants Detail: Detailed view of "Wants" expenses and management

 ## Core Components